uobwatergroup/seaform/README.md

 <img src="util/images/SEAFORM_Modules.jpg" width="1050" height="720">

-Let's start by downloading all the Jupyter Notebook files and folders (util, assessment)
+Let's get started by downloading all the Jupyter Notebook files and folders (util, assessment)

 If you find any errors, please email me(ocean47ys@gmail.com).